e-clearing-net/OCHP/OCHP-direct.md

 **Note:** To end a charging session properly, the provider should always call _ReleaseEvse.req_.
 Alternatively, they can also call _ControlEvse.req_ with the parameter _operation='end'_ to explicitly end a charging process.
 A session with no ongoing charging process (_ControlEvse.req_ with _operation='start'_ was not called or not successful) shall always be closed with _ReleaseEvse.req_.
 When the operator receives a valid _ReleaseEvse.req_ for an ongoing charging process which was not ended with a call to _ControlEvse.req_ with parameter _operation='end'_, the operator should implicitly end the process.
+It is up to the operator to decide how long to keep OCHPdirect session open and valid when there is no longer an active charging process attached to it (i.e. the charging process was explicitly stopped by _ControlEvse.req_ with the parameter _operation='end'_, but no _ReleaseEvse.req_ was sent).

-## Inform a provider about a charging process _Advanced_
+## Inform a provider about a charging process (_MDM_ interface)

-The provider should get informed about any status updates to an OCHP-direct charging process.
-The operator's backend must make use of a treashold in order to avoid too many messages.
+The provider must get informed about any status updates to an OCHP-direct charging process.
+The operator's backend must make use of a threshold in order to avoid too many messages (It is recommended not to send InformProvider more than once every 15 minutes, unless the parameters of the charging process were changed).

 The information types are:
- * Start of a charging session (including meter value and timestamp). _The car is properly connected and the process was authorized._
+ * Start of a charging session. _The process was authorized and the car is properly connected._
- * End of a charging session (including meter value and timestamp). _The charging session has ended by any event and will not be resumed.
+ * End of a charging session. _The charging session has ended by any event and will not be resumed.
 The car may still be plugged in._
  * Metering information (status).
 This information should also be included in start and end messages.
  * Power management information (status)
  * Invoicing ready, CDR sent (finish)